 My biggest complaint?
 The black, sleek design and display can sometimes be difficult to read.
 However, the watch has a handy “illuminate when held up” setting where the watch will automatically light up when it thinks you’re trying to look at it.
 Nifty!

-In my opinion it is the best hiking watch under $200 and one of my top picks.
+In my opinion it is the best adventure watch and one of my top picks.

 Unlike the Garmin, this watch lacks a GPS but gains a great barometer.
 This means weather tracking and storm alarms.